Rudra5417/OilSight--Advanced-Analytics---Visualization-for-Oil-Well-Data/README.md

-# OilSight--Advanced-Analytics---Visualization-for-Oil-Well-Data
-Oil Well Data Analytics: An advanced toolkit designed for robust extraction and preprocessing of oil well data from diverse PDFs and digital platforms.
-This repo showcases Python-driven data extraction methods and an Apache-hosted web interface that elegantly visualizes oil well locations via integrated mapping systems.

 # OilSight: Advanced Analytics & Visualization for Oil Well Data

 Welcome to **OilSight**!
 This project is your one-stop solution for robust extraction, preprocessing, and visualization of oil well data sourced from diverse PDFs and digital platforms.